MikeEdinger/BramandatSamrathan/content/index.md

 ![[BramandatSamrathanview.webp]]

 Welcome to the campaign web page.
-The most recent can be found here: [[2024.05.27 - The New Guy Demonstrates Some Degree of System Mastery]]
+The most recent can be found here: [[2024.06.04 - The Pig Guy is Surprisingly Charming]]

 You may need to use the following to navigate on mobile
  [NPCs](https://bramandatsamrathan.pages.dev/NPCs/)